I found it on one of my tech blogs, and they're so mad.

 Here's the details.

-The Hollywood reporter, ladies and gentlemen, has found that Trump put out a casting call last Friday for people to wear Trump 2016 T-shirts and to show up at Trump Tower and applaud for him.
+The Hollywood reporter, ladies and gentlemen, has found that Trump put out a casting call last Friday for people to wear Trump 2016 t-shirts and to show up at Trump Tower and applaud for him.

-Hollywood Reporter found a casting call posted last Friday, asked for actors who would be willing to wear Trump 2016 T-shirts and to cheer him on during his big speech.
+Hollywood reporter found a casting call posted last Friday asked for actors who would be willing to wear Trump 2016 t-shirts and to cheer him on during his big speech.

 The casting call says we are looking to cast people for the event to wear t-shirts and carry signs and help cheer Trump in support of his announcement.

-We understand this is not a traditional background job, but we believe acting comes in all forms.
+We understand this is not a traditional background job, but we believe acting comes in all forms and this is inclusive of that school of thought.

-Even if it is for Trump.
+They love inclusive, even if it is for Trump.

 So every actor was paid $50 for showing up to cheer Trump on at his announcement on Monday.

-By the way, this is interesting too.
+Business Insider has, by the way, this is interesting.

 Business Insider has a story.